Frederick VI of Denmark: Marriage

 Marie Sophie supposedly holding a portrait of her fiancé.
 Miniature portrait by Cornelius Høyer.

 After Crown Prince Frederick was declared of legal majority and assumed the regency in 1784, the Danish royal court started to make inquiries to arrange a marriage for him.
 There was speculation that he was to marry a Prussian princess, a choice supported by his step-grandmother Juliana Maria and her brother-in-law Frederick the Great.
 To demonstrate his independence, however, he personally selected his first-cousin Marie Sophie of Hesse-Kassel, a member of a German family with close marriage links with the royal families of both Denmark-Norway and Great Britain.
 They married in Gottorp on 31 July 1790 and had eight children.
 Their eldest daughter, Princess Caroline married her father's first cousin, Ferdinand, Hereditary Prince of Denmark.
-The youngest, Princess Wilhelmine, became the wife of the future Frederick VII of Denmark.
+The youngest, Princess Wilhelmine, became the first wife of the future Frederick VII of Denmark.